Fernandez-Trincado/KinematicsRAVE/README.md

 Acknowledgements.

-J. G. Fernandez-Trincado is currently supported by Centre National d’Etudes Spatiales (CNES) through PhD grant 0101973 and the Région de Franche- Comté and by the French Programme National de Cosmologie et Galaxies (PNCG).
+J. G. Fernandez-Trincado is currently supported by Centre National d’Etudes Spatiales (CNES) through PhD grant 0101973 and the Région de Franche- Comté and by the French Programme National de Cosmologie et Galaxies (PNCG).
 This research was supported by the Munich Institute for Astro- and Particle Physics (MIAPP) of the DFG cluster of excellence "Origin and Structure of the Universe".
 Besan\c{c}on Galaxy model simulations were executed on computers from the UTINAM Institute of the Universit\'e de Franche-Comte, supported by the R\'egion de Franche-Comt\'e and Institut des Sciences de l'Univers (INSU).
 Monte Carlo simulations were executed on computers from the Instituto de Astronom\'ia-UNAM, M\'exico.